-PRE-AP ENGLISH I
+HONORS ENGLISH I

 Students will continue to improve their reading and writing skills.
 This class emphasizes advanced reading, language study, analytical reasoning skills, literary analysis, and persuasive writing in preparation for the Advanced Placement exams in language and literature.
-Although EOC preparation is not the primary focus of pre-AP and AP courses, EOC preparation will be included in the curriculum.
+Although English I EOC preparation is not the primary focus of this Honors course, it will be included in the curriculum.

-ENGLISH II 11100 Credit: 1
+ENGLISH II 11100

 This course emphasizes reading skills, written composition, basic mechanics and a study of literature by type.
-English I EOC review and preparation is included as part of the curriculum.
+English II EOC review and preparation is included as part of the curriculum.